PietroCaforio/KNNClassifier/README.md

 - Cosine similarity
 - Euclidean distance.

-The Euclidean distance has some problems because is not simmetric so it doesn't really work properly as it should.
+The Euclidean distance has some problems because it's not simmetric so it doesn't really work properly as it should.

 Compile:
 g++ -std=c++17 knn.cc -o exe